soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

 On this page, you have several options:
-- Navigate directly to an investigation by clicking an Investigation ID.
+- Navigate directly to an investigation When you click an Investigation ID.
 - Apply filters to the Investigation State, Status and Time.
 Or a combination of all, to show you a filtered list of your choosing.
 - Export the data to a CSV file.